 SB 61 seeks to, among other things, reform the definition of solitary confinement, make sure that solitary confinement is not used as punishment, make sure that juveniles are only held in solitary confinement for the minimum amount of time, establish screenings to identify mental health issues that would be worsened by solitary confinement, and to make staff review daily all juveniles in solitary confinement.

 On Tuesday, April 23, the California Senate Committee on Public Safety hosted a hearing to consider SB 61.
 The bill passed the Public Safety Committee.
-The next step is passing the Senate Standing Committee on Appropriations.
-On Monday, May 13, the bill was considered at a hearing before the Committee on Appropriations.
-Take action today by expressing your support for SB 61 to members of the committee.
+Next, on Monday, May 13, the bill was considered at a hearing before the Committee on Appropriations where it met approval.
+It then passed the Senate floor vote with a decisive vote of support, 24-14 on May 29, 2013.
+Full text of the amended bill can be found here.

 Learn more about SB 61 from this fact sheet.